th-in-gs/SwitchDualShockAdapter/doc/Log 2.md

 ===================================================================== [SUCCESS] Took 0.72 seconds =====================================================================
 ```

 Woohoo!
 It all compiled - and, look, we're still using only 754 bytes of program space!
+Amazing!

 Wait, though - isn't that the same amount as we were using before we added V-USB?
 Yes.
-Although it _does_ compile it all, the build system cleverly doesn't include any code we're not actually using in the final binary.
+Although PlatfomrIO's build system _does_ compile it all, the it cleverly doesn't include any code we're not actually _using_ in the final binary.
 We can expect this to grow as we actually _use_ V-USB.

 # Using V-USB

-Great, now we're ready to use V-USB!
+So, great, now we're ready to use V-USB!

 Or are we?

 Unfortunately, no. We still need to _actually_ configure it.
 All we've done so far is copy the 'prototype' configuration.

-Things from now on out aren't nearly so involved though - we've basically reached the end of our configuration of PlatformIO, and are ready to start actually coding things that do stuff.
+Things from now on out aren't nearly so involved though - we've basically reached the end of our configuration of PlatformIO, and are ready to start actually coding things that do stuff on the chip.

 # Configuring V-USB